 - The PDGS is managed from ESRIN for the complete mission duration (launch up to the end of mission, when ground contact to the spacecraft/payload is terminated).

 The satellite weights 1360 kg, comprising the satellite platform (650 kg, plus 266 kg propellant) and the payload (450 kg).

 In launch configuration, the dimensions are: height 4.6 m, length 1.9 m, width 2.0 m.
 The solar arrays (2x3 panels) will provide 2.4 kW power at end of life.

 Attitude control is maintained using reaction wheels, magnetotorquers and thrusters.
 On-board navigational and attitude sensors include a coarse Earth-Sun sensor, a magnetometer for coarse pointing control, a star tracker and an inertial measurement unit, as well as GPS for fine pointing control.

-- Transmitter: diode laser pumped Nd: YAG laser, frequency tripled to 355 nm at 150 mJ pulse energy, 100 Hz pulse repetition
+- Transmitter: diode pumped Nd: YAG laser, frequency tripled to 355 nm, 70 mJ output energy, 50 Hz pulse repetition frequency.

 ALADIN is an active instrument which fires laser pulses toward the atmosphere and measures the Doppler shift of the collected return signal, backscattered at different levels in the atmosphere.